redhatdemocentral/rhcs-destinasia-rules-demo/support/playbooks/deploy-ocp-services/README.md

    # services available as this is connecting to all the other endpoints.
    #
    $ ./ansible-playbook-fuseservice.sh

-   # Note: You can deploy all services above with thisdeployment playbook but the Car, Flight,
-   # Hotel and Rule services must be deployed before the Fuse service.
-If the Fuse deployment
-   # fails, just restart after all services finish deploying.
-   #
-   $ ./ansible-playbook-services.sh
    ```

 Once all the services are deployed, you can send a REST request to the xPaaS Integration Service (Fuse) endpoint to trigger a